Ohtu-ATKYTP/atkytp2019-game/doc/minigamecycle.md

 # Minigamecycle managing
 Minigame cycle managing is done in GameManager.cs which uses DataController.cs.
 Datacontroller is do-not-destroy-on-load object so every class can use its methods (singleton).

-## How to user the manager in minigames
+## How to use the manager in minigames
 When you make your minigame you need the datacontroller:
 ```C#
 private DataController dataController;